Gabby Douglas, Adele among brightest young stars -Forbes magazine

 “He was diagnosed with a rare type of bone cancer, dropped out of school to find a cure and he has made some progress,” said Noer.

-The full list will be published in the January 21 issue of Forbes and can also be found at www.forbes.com/under 30 .
+The full list will be published in the Jan.
+21 issue of Forbes and can also be found at www.forbes.com/under 30 .
+(Reporting by Patricia Reaney; editing by Paul Casciato and Mohammad Zargham)